NStar Articles

 While this is only a very brief part of the history of the Naval Academy, it is at the core of what the USNA represents.

-If you would like to support our brigade of midshipmen, there is no easier way than to visit our store!
-You can purchase all official Navy branded jerseys, gear, accessories, and everything else in between.
+If you would like to support our Brigade of Midshipmen, there is no easier way than to shop at Navyonline.com, where all proceeds help make extracurricular activities such as cultural arts, theater, music, club sports, and more possible.
+You can purchase official Navy-branded jerseys, gear, accessories, and everything else in between.
 Our site is the only official site where 100% of proceeds go directly to our midshipmen.
 It is also the only store that has 100% Real Navy gear.
+We look forward to welcoming you aboard, as the Academy continues to build on its rich and storied history.
+Come be a part of it!

 Topics: Insider